While some people are having a great experience, others are running into problems on their iPhone SE 2.

 If you’re having issues on your iPhone SE 2, you can sometimes downgrade the software in an attempt to improve the device’s performance.

-Apple is working on an iOS 14.5 for the iPhone SE 2.
+Apple is working on an iOS 14.7 update for the iPhone SE 2.
 The software is currently in beta testing and the milestone upgrade should carry new features and bug fixes for some of iOS 14’s lingering issues.

-For more on iOS 14.5, take a look at our guide.
+For more on iOS 14.7 and the beta, take a look at our guide.

 If you skipped iOS 14.3 you'll get its nine security updates with your upgrade.
 You can read more about them on its security site.